oceans aware: inform, inspire, involve

 Vertebrates include marine mammals like cetaceans (whales, dolphins, and porpoises), pinnipeds (seals, sea lions, and walruses), sirenians (manatees and dugongs), marine fissipeds (polar bears and sea otters), reptiles (turtles, sea snakes, salt water crocodiles and marine iguanas), fish (an estimated 20,000 species inhabit the ocean) and seabirds (from penguins to gulls).

 A great place to find out about all of these is the MarineBio Glossary of marine life.
-Oceana’s Marine life encyclopedia is also a great source for photos and facts about marine life.
+Oceana’s Marine life encyclopedia is also an excellent source for photos and facts about marine life.

 The marine food chain is explained in the Marine Food Web: A Simple Guide, which sets out the 5 trophic levels as follows: